T

 • Reservations are recommended for popular dinner spots, especially on weekends.

-• Dress code is generally casual, even in many nicer restaurants, reflecting the outdoorsy lifestyle.
+• Dress code is generally casual, even in many nicer restaurants, unless otherwise specified.

 Plan the rest of your Anchorage trip